spacotto/grimoire/C/bitwise-operations.md

 int index = 7;
 ```

-2. Create an `unsigned char bit` where we are going to stock the bit we want to write:
+2. Create an `unsigned char bit` where we are going to store the bit we want to write:
 ```
 unsigned char bit;
 ```